f5devcentral/xcawsedgedemoguide/README.md

-# F5 Edge Compute for Multicloud Apps Using AWS VPC Site
+# F5 Edge Compute and Enterprise Networking with F5 Distributed Cloud Services (using Amazon AWS)

 # Table of Contents